Admitted Students FAQ

 Are there faculty advisors assigned to MDes students?

-MDes students will be working with many different faculty over the course of your experience in the program.
-There will not be individual faculty advisors assigned but there are many touch points with faculty in your courses and as you develop your projects who will mentor your academic and professional development.
+MDes students work with many different faculty over the course of your experience in the program.
+There are not individual faculty advisors assigned but there are many touch points with faculty in your courses and as you develop your projects who will mentor your academic and professional development.

 How did the MDes program come into being?